lextm/jekyll-theme-chirpy/_posts/2008-6-20-grapevine-voice-expert-manager-update.md

 ---
 layout: post
 title: "GrapeVine Voice: Expert Manager Update"
+description: "This post talks about the update of Expert Manager."
 tags: Code-Beautifier-Collection Delphi
 permalink: /grapevine-voice-expert-manager-update-999228777e41
 excerpt_separator: <!--more-->
 ---
-Last time when I updated the user interface of InDate, Plus Manager and Expert Manager, I did a lot of refactorings to improve Plus Manager.
+Last time when I updated the user interface of InDate, Plus Manager and Expert Manager, I did a lot of refactoring to improve Plus Manager.
 However, I did nothing in Expert Manager.

 This time after logging a new issue here, I think it's time to work on Expert Manager again to simplify the source code there.